-Users are not interested in what is inside the system and how it functions, as long as their requests get processed in a timely manner (leaving aside personal curiosity and subjective opinions).
-So business requirements should state how many requests of each kind must go through the system (throughput) and how quickly they need to be processed (response times).
-Both parts are vital: good throughput with long response times usually is as unacceptable as are good response times with low throughput.
-Throughput is a business requirement, whereas response times have both usability and business components.
+Users are not interested in what is inside the system and how it functions as soon as their requests get processed in a timely manner (leaving aside personal curiosity and subjective opinions).

+So business requirements should state how many requests of each kind go through the system (throughput) and how quickly they need to be processed (response times).
+Both parts are vital: good throughput with long response times usually is as unacceptable, as are good response times with low throughput.
+While throughput is definitely comes from business, response times are rather usability requirements when they are good enough, but starting to impact business as soon as they become not so good.